ani-6292/SudokuSolver/README.md

 This is a Sudoku solver using the backtracking algorithm.

-This solution follows the basic rules of Sudoku, therefore the solution contains numbers from 1 to 9 and there are no repeats in the numbers on any given row, colunm or 3x3 matrix.
+This solution follows the basic rules of Sudoku, therefore the Sudoku grid is a 9x9 matrix subdivided into 9 3x3 matrices, the solution contains numbers from 1 to 9, and a given number cannot be repeated in a row, colunm or 3x3 matrix.